 A human being disappears when compared to the size of our planet.
 The Earth is half the size of a cyclone on Jupiter; Jupiter is definitely small compared to the Sun, and the Sun is like a dwarf if pictured beside a red giant.
 Billions of those stars populate a galaxy and billions of galaxies exist.
 It’s not easy to grasp, but this is how science fascinates me.

 The Earth is not meant to be flattened.
 The Earth is alive.
 Something deep below makes it move, evolve, change shape

 If you think of a geologist as the one who works with engineers and architects at construction sites to asses the mechanical properties of rocks and terrains in order to build anything, that did not really fascinate me.
 It is a very important side of geology but it didn’t make me dream…

 If you think about a geologist that investigates the processes that shape our Earth, or other planets, maybe even exoplanets one day, now you’ve got me.
 Geologists are the only human beings that are aware of how the Earth evolves.
 A geologist is trained to think in terms of millions or even billions of years.
 When a geologist looks at a landscape he or she sees how it’s evolving and how it has evolved.
 A geologist sees that the higher a mountain peak or a hilltop is, the more it is slowly dismantled by weathering – wind, rain, ice, temperature changes – to form tiny particles we call clasts, that are transported as sediments by wind, water streams, glaciers, to lower elevation places like valleys, lakes, seas.
-That’s how mountains are slowly leveled and seas are filled in order to reach that equilibrium, that balance the nature always seeks to achieve the status of the lowest potential energy possible.
+That’s how mountains are slowly leveled and seas are filled in order to reach that equilibrium, that balance which nature always seeks in order to achieve the status of the lowest potential energy possible.

 But the Earth is not meant to be flattened.
 The Earth is alive.
 Something deep below makes it move, evolve, change shape.